 What is a diamond pavilion angle?

-The Pavilion consists of three parts, namely the Culet, the Girdle, and the Pavilion Facets.
+The pavilion consists of three parts; namely the culet, the girdle, and the pavilion facets.

-- Culet - the meeting point of the sloping pavilion facets.
+- Culet - the meeting point of the sloping pavilion facets

-Therefore, the Pavilion Angle is the pavilion facets’ angle in relationship to the plane of the Girdle.
+Therefore, the pavilion angle is the pavilion facets’ angle in relationship to the plane of the girdle.

-The effects of the Pavilion on the diamond’s sparkle
+The effects of the Pavilion on the diamond’s sparkle:

-The light will bounce at a shallow point, and it will again leak out from the bottom near the culet.
-That’s because the perpendicular light going through the table and crown facet will not be steep enough to bounce well at the first pavilion facet.
-Consequently, the opposite Pavilion facet will not correctly reflect the light.
+The light will bounce at a shallow point and will then again leak out from the bottom near the culet: this is so because the perpendicular light going through the table and crown facet will not be steep enough to bounce well at the first pavilion facet.
+Consequently, the opposite pavilion facet will not correctly reflect the light.

-Ideal Pavilion angles
+Ideal Pavilion angles: